BrkRaw/brkraw/README.md

 - Reliable converting function with
     - preserving the subject position and orientation to converted the NifTi1 file.
-    **we found some issues regarding multi-echo cases and localizer with multi-slices using multi-slice packs.
-    Will update here once we fix it.
-And please let us know if you experiencing any other issue, which we haven't tested yet.**
     - correction of animal orientation based on the species and position.
-(Anterior of subject is Anterior) **The test has not been performed yet for all available conditions, but it will be tested with the phantom in the PV6.0.1 system near the future.
-    If you have any data available to share with us we will greatly appreciate regarding your contribution and support on this project.**
+(Anterior of subject is Anterior).
     - providing fMRI and DTI study friendly features: slice-order update on the header, Diffusion parameter file generation.
     - BIDS(v1.2.2) support: parameter file generation with custom syntax, automatic generation of the folder structure.
 - Capability of quick image validation by